 Employment Specialist: Education Requirements and Career Information

 Employment specialists offer assistance in matching people with jobs that fit their skills and interests.
 In some cases, employment specialists work for companies, recruiting employees or developing new human resources policies.
 Other employee specialists, often called supported employment specialists, provide job assistance to individuals with a physical disability or mental illness.
+These positions usually require a bachelor's degree.

 Employment Specialist Overview